 In short, our Las Vegas murder defense attorneys exert constant pressure in an effort to make the state realize they have an unwinnable case.

-If your loved one has been arrested for murder in Nevada, contact our Las Vegas murder defense lawyers today to discuss the case and how we can fight to get the charges reduced or dismissed.
+If police have arrested your loved one for murder in Nevada, contact our Las Vegas murder defense lawyers today to discuss the case and how we can fight for a charge reduction or dismissal.

 - NRS 200.275.
 Davis v.
 State, (2014) 321 P.3d 867, 130 Nev.
 Adv.
 Rep. 16.
 NRS 200.120; Culverson v.
 State, (1990) 106 Nev.
 484, 797 P.2d 238.